xsdk-project/HandsOnLessons/lessons/adjoint/lesson.md

 * -snes_monitor shows the progress of SNES
 * -log_view prints a summary of the logging

+#### Questions
 > **What is the majority of CPU time spent on?**

 > **How expensive is it to do an adjoint step?**

 > **How can we improve the performance?**

+## Out-Brief

+We have used [PETSc](https://www.mcs.anl.gov/petsc/) to demonstrate the adjoint capability as an enabling technology for dynamic-constrained optimization.
+In particular, we focused on time-depdent problems including complex dynamical systems with discontinuities and a large scale hyperbolic PDE.

+We have shown the basic usage of the adjoint solver as well as functionalities that can facilitate rapid development, diagnosis and performance profiling.